-HealthLinks: Chronic Care aims to improve care for patients at high risk of multiple unplanned hospital admissions, many of whom have chronic and complex conditions.
-The initiative is testing whether a flexible funding model can:
+HealthLinks: Chronic Care aimed to improve care for patients at high risk of multiple unplanned hospital admissions, many of whom had chronic and complex conditions.

 - remove some of the barriers that inhibit effective and integrated models of care for patients

 - promote innovative models of care that produce better outcomes for patients at no additional cost to the public health system.

 Participating health services had the flexibility to use projected inpatient funding to design care around the needs of patients at high risk of multiple unplanned hospital admissions.
 This could include services that reached beyond traditional hospital-based settings, delivered by a range of providers.